The Sidewalks of New York: History

 The song became popular right after it was published, and Governor Al Smith of New York was credited for its renaissance, having used it as a theme song during his presidential campaigns of 1924, 1928, and 1932.
 During Smith's 1928 campaign, the urban-centric tune proved symbolic of a campaign that failed to find its footing in America's more rural areas, where Herbert Hoover was more popular.

 Until 1996, it also was used as the post parade song for the Belmont Stakes, the third race in of horse racing's Triple Crown.
-Then, the management of the Belmont, trying to appeal to a younger, crasser demographic, decided to alter tradition and changed the post parade song to "New York, New York".
+Then, the management of the Belmont, trying to appeal to a younger demographic, decided to alter tradition and changed the post parade song to "New York, New York".
 As a result, there was speculation that a jinx had fallen over any horse attempting to win the Triple Crown.
 Although four horses between 1979 and 1996 had already failed to win the Triple Crown after winning the Kentucky Derby and the Preakness Stakes, another eight horses failed after the song was changed, seven as competitors, and one, I'll Have Another, who was scratched the morning of the race because of lameness.
 It was said that the ghost of Mamie O'Rourke would never let another Triple Crown winner emerge unless and until The Sidewalks of New York was reinstated as the post parade song for The Belmont Stakes.
 The alleged curse ended when American Pharoah won the Triple Crown with his wire-to-wire win at the Belmont Stakes on June 6, 2015.

 Max Fleischer and his brother Dave Fleischer made a cartoon The Sidewalks of New York with the song in 1925, using the DeForest Phonofilm sound-on-film process.
 The Fleischers re-released the song on 5 February 1929 with a new soundtrack in the RCA Photophone system.
 Both cartoons used the "follow the bouncing ball" gimmick.

 Although the song achieved cultural success shortly after its release, its two authors had sold its copyright to Howley, Haviland, and Company, and earned only $5,000 for their efforts.
 Lawlor died penniless in 1925, and Blake was also destitute when he died in 1935, with their song reportedly still selling 5,000 copies annually at the time of Blake's passing.

 After the deaths of Blake and Lawlor, Sidewalks of New York continued as a standard among jazz artists, namely Mel Tormé and Duke Ellington (in 1941), and recorded by musicians of various backgrounds.
+The song entered the public domain in 1950, at which time it was estimated to have sold two million copies.

-The song appeared in a 1954 medley (along with two other 1890s songs, "Daisy Bell" and "The Bowery") in a version by Don Cornell, Alan Dale, and Buddy Greco.
+The Sidewalks of New York appeared in a 1954 medley (along with two other 1890s songs, "Daisy Bell" and "The Bowery") in a version by Don Cornell, Alan Dale, and Buddy Greco.
 Bing Crosby included the song in a medley on his album On the Sentimental Side (1962).
 It is also a standard among barbershop quartets.